Jogius/dualpanto-testing/Readme.md

 # Test Flow
 Most of the test is not semi-automated since they are related to haptics and mechanical issue.
 Check `How to test?`.

-**When you need to ask question on discord, please tell us which test you failed first, and describe error or issue you have precise as possible.**
+**When you need to ask question on discord, please tell us which test you failed, and describe error or issue you have precise as possible.**

 ## Configurate test flow